ma-ji/amgps/_pages/assignments.md

 - [Estimating the Reproducibility of Psychological Science](https://osf.io/ezcuj/wiki/home/)
 - [Mass Replications & Extensions (social psychology)](https://mgto.org/pre-registered-replications/)
 - "Cited by" articles of the course readings

+## Choosing the right article(s) for replication

+You should keep three criteria in mind while searching for the articles for replication {% cite StojmenovskaTeachingReplicationGraduate2019 -l 305-306 %}:

+1. Interest.
+You are motivated to replicate the study.
+2. Impact.
+The article should be published in a disciplinary flagship journal and/or highly cited, making sure you are "learning from the best."
+3. Feasibility.
+Your replication plan should be feasible regarding data access and complexity of analysis.

+TBD.

 <br>